-Inne Brzmienia was created by Mirek Olszówka – the animator and creator of culture, actor-mime, director, manager, records and cultural events producer.
-He was the initiator and director of Inne Brzmienia Art’n’Music Festival in 2008-2010.
-He made it the world known music event.
+Inne Brzmienia was created by Mirek Olszówka – a culture animator and creator, actor-mime, director, manager, records and cultural events producer.
+He was the initiator and director of Inne Brzmienia Art’n’Music Festival in the years 2008-2010.
+He made this event famous.

 MIROSŁAW OLSZÓWKA (1960-2010)